-4. Your Roof
+4. Your roof

 Whether you have a tin roof or a shingled roof, your home’s exterior color needs to be harmonious with your roof’s color.
 You don’t need to match the roof color with whatever color you’re choosing to paint your exterior – but they do need to complement one another.
-A good general rule of thumb is to pair warm siding colors with warm roof colors and cool siding colors with cool roof colors.
+A good rule of thumb is to pair warm siding colors with warm roof colors and cool siding colors with cool roof colors.

 5. The size of your home